thma/lambda-ski/part2.md

 ## Introduction

-In a [previous post](https://thma.github.io/posts/2021-12-27-Implementing-a-functional-language-with-Graph-Reduction.html) I presented a classical approach to implement a functional language with a combinator based graph-reduction machine in Haskell.
+In a [previous post](https://thma.github.io/posts/2021-12-27-Implementing-a-functional-language-with-Graph-Reduction.html) I presented a classical approach to implement a functional language with combinator based graph-reduction in Haskell.

 The implementation was structured into three parts: